usman9856/Bookstore_TS/README.md

 - **Web Framework**: Use Express for handling HTTP requests and responses.
 - **Database**: Integrate MongoDB to store and manage the bookstore's inventory.

+### Execution of Project
+- **Database Setup**: Database setup is easy navigate to ```bookstore_back/src/database/db_connect.ts``` and add your monogoDB URI path to connection
+- **Package Setup**: Package setup is easy navigate terminal and type ```npm install``` to execute installation of packages.
+- **Running Project**: To run the project first ensure the installation is complete and TypeScript is installed and then simply write ```npm run dev``` in the terminal it will use cocurrently packaget to execute the TypeScript and JavaScript commands side by side and constantly which will update and rerun as you make changes and save the file you are working on.

 ### Book Management
 - **Book Schema**: A Mongoose schema for books with the following fields:
   - Title: string, required